The Car

 -carbon monoxide: a gas that is mainly released by cars and other vehicles , it has no colour or smell.

 -nitrogen oxides: released by cars and trucks, during rush hour periods a lot more is released.
-These gases make acid rain.
+These gases make acid

 -hydrocarbons: produced when petrol is not fully burnt. one of the causes of modern day smog.